elasticpath/react-pwa-reference-storefront/README.md

 ### Setting up a Remote Production Environment

-1. Pull the `ep-store` repository from your docker repository.
+1. Pull the `react-pwa-reference-storefront` repository from your docker repository.
 2. In the repository, navigate to the `docker/prod/` directory.
 3. Copy the `docker-compose.yaml` and `nginx.conf` files to a folder on the remote host.
 4. Replace the `$CORTEX_URL` parameter in the `nginx.conf` file with a Cortex server URL.